tchitchek-lab/CytoCompare/README.md

 ## <a name="res_structure"></a> 7.1.
 Structure of comparison results
 The `RES` object is a S4 object containing one or several comparison results.
-This object mainly stores for each comparison result: the aggregated distance and the marker distances, the associated similarity p-value and the marker similarity successes.
+This object mainly stores for each comparison result: the aggregated distance and the marker distances, the associated p-value and the marker successes.

 Different slots are available for a given `RES` object:

-* the slot `comparisons` is a data.frame containing for each comparison: the profile names,the similarity distance, the distance threshold used and the associated p-value
+* the slot `comparisons` is a data.frame containing for each comparison: the profile names,the distance, the distance threshold used and the associated p-value
 * the slot `comparisons.nb` is an integer indicating the number of comparisons
 * the slot `markers` is a character vector containing the marker names used in the comparisons
 * the slot `marker.weights` is a numeric vector containing the weigths associated to each marker involded in the comparisons